colons/words/articles/dvla/article.markdown

 I then waited for three months, hearing nothing.
 I assumed it'd managed to fall through a crack somewhere or was being intentionally ignored, but this is [happening to a lot of people at the moment][delays].
-When I chased on the 27th of July, I was told the licens had already been issued and posted, and that I'd have it soon.
+When I chased on the 27th of July, I was told the license had already been issued and posted, and that I'd have it soon.
 It showed up a few days later without any enclosed acknowledgement of my letter.